luciusmagn/magnusi.tech/posts/huoh.md

 "But I'm really one of his friends, rest assured.".
 He turned on his heel back to face the door and stretched his arms out.

 "Sheesh, you are annoying, alright.
-Take of your coat, throw it to the side and put your hands up."
+Take off your coat, throw it to the side and put your hands up."

 "Alright, just don't shoot, haha!".
 He did as she instructed.